IntelligentControlSystems/bayesopt4ros/docsrc/index.rst

 .. warning:: This project is under active development.
    Therefore you might experience breaking changes without any warnings (sorry in advance).
-   As soon as we have a stable version, we will tag the corresponding commit.

 Why BayesOpt4ROS